everycure-org/matrix/docs/src/releases/posts/2024-11-27v0.2.5/post.md

 ### 3. Translator-Based Synonymization Enhancements 🔄

-The synonymization system, now powered by the Translator project, has undergone significant enhancements.
-These improvements ensure greater consistency and scalability in mapping drug and disease synonyms, improving the overall quality and reliability of data integration.
+The synonymization system, now powered by the [Translator project](https://nodenorm.test.transltr.io/docs#/translator), has undergone significant enhancements.
+These improvements ensure greater consistency and scalability in mapping drug and disease synonyms, improving the overall quality and reliability of data integration by more accurately finding identifier equivalences.

-### 4. GPU Support and Neo4j Enterprise License ⚡️
+### 4. GPU Support ⚡️

 The platform now leverages GPUs on the cluster, accelerating computationally intensive tasks.
 Additionally, the integration of Neo4j Enterprise license keys unlocks advanced features and performance optimizations for graph database operations.
 These infrastructure upgrades significantly improve the platform's efficiency and scalability.
 See issue #622 for more details.